ujpm/FASE-1-rebuild/modules/README.md

 4. Progress Tracking:
    - All sections must include proper tracking attributes
-   - Prerequisites must be defined in moduleConfig.js
+   - Prerequisites must be defined in `moduleConfig.js`
    - Progress saves automatically to localStorage

 ## Adding New Modules

-1. Create new directory under modules/
+1. Create a new HTML file in this directory
-2. Copy template.html as base
+2. Copy `template.html` as a base
+3. Customize content for the specific emergency type
-3. Update moduleConfig.js with new module data
+4. Update main README.md to include the new module
-4. Add required resources
-5. Test all interactive elements
-6. Verify progress tracking
-7. Test prerequisites if any
+5. Ensure all tracking and navigation scripts are properly implemented